artursniegowski/FUN_PYTHON_PROJECTS/README.md

 a "Hangman" ASCI art will be progressive, drawn out.
 In order to win, the player has to guess all the letters before the hangman is drawn.

+# Happy_Birthday_automatic_email_sender
+This is a python program that is an automated email birthday wish sender.
+It uses a spreadsheet with a list of birthdays, names, and emails, and based on the list, the program will check the current date.
+If that date matches someone's birthday from the file 'birthdays.csv' the program will extract the data and choose one of the random letters from the letter_templates directory and replace the name tag ([NAME]) with the matching name from birthdays.csv.
+At the end, the program will use a Gmail account to send a happy birthday email to this person.

 # Higher_Lower_game
 The program compares one search term against another search term.
 It retrieves data from a JSON file with usernames from Instagram and its followers.